Cyclic Implicit Complexity: Characterisations for function algebras

 In this section we characterise the complexities of the function algebras we introduced in the previous section.
-On the one hand, despite apparently extending $\bc$, $\bcpp$ still captures the polynomial-time computable functions.
-On the other hand, both $\nbc$ and $\nbcpp$ are shown to capture the elementary functions.
+Namely, despite apparently extending $\bc$, $\bcpp$ still contains just the polynomial-time functions, whereas both $\nbc$ and $\nbcpp$ are shown to contain just the elementary functions.
 All such results rely on a `bounding lemma' inspired by~\cite{BellantoniCook}.

-\anupam{02-10-21: I have deleted all the old/incorrect stuff and put them in garbage.
-The new bounding lemma is that we discussed on Friday 1-10-21.
-I have left in red new items of narrative.}